 But as Neville pushes forward to deal with the now, we also get a series of flashbacks in I Am Legend, which reveal how we all got here in the first place.
 This same framing device is also used in The Last Man on Earth (1964) -- the first attempt to bring Matheson’s novel to the big screen.
 In the film, these flashbacks are usually triggered whenever Morgan spools-up some old home movies.
 And as he watches these flickering images of his family and his eyes well up, we transition to the time of the initial outbreak.
 Here, our protagonist gets a bit of an upgrade as Morgan appears to be some kind of research scientist in the pharmaceutical industry instead of being some working stiff like Neville in what I assume was an attempt to speed the plot along.

-From the beginning, Neville is a bit of skeptic; not believing all the glaring headlines about the dead walking and feeding on the living in Europe, Asia and Africa, but his best friend, Ben Cortman (Rossi-Stuart), a fellow researcher, isn’t so sure -- neither is Morgan’s wife, Virginia (Danieli).
+From the beginning, Neville is a bit of a skeptic; not believing all the glaring headlines about the dead walking and feeding on the living in Europe, Asia and Africa; but his best friend, Ben Cortman (Rossi-Stuart), a fellow researcher, isn’t so sure -- neither is Morgan’s wife, Virginia (Danieli).
 But as the deadly plague continues to spread and all efforts to find a cure prove maddeningly elusive, Morgan still doesn’t buy into all the supernatural hysteria about vampires and the government burning bodies since the root cause is a bacterium he can observe under his microscope.

 But things continue to deteriorate as martial law is declared as more and more people are infected, and those that die must be surrendered for disposal in that infernal pit -- including the Morgan’s daughter, Kathy (Courtland).
 And when a distraught Morgan tries to save her, he is wrestled away by a soldier, who bluntly says a lot of people’s daughters are burning in the pit -- including his own.